Fake paper wallets used as bait

 • Typosquatting-ErkennungRecognizes fake domains

-• Instant warningBefore you visit the dangerous site
+• Instant warningBefore the site is opened

 Check QR code now